gonodono/glancet/README.md

   </p>

-  On API levels 30 and below, the `AdapterViewFlipper` widget, as well as the arrow buttons in the rest of the widgets, are all disabled due to the aforementioned restrictions.
+  On API levels 30 and below, the `AdapterViewFlipper` widget, as well as the navigation buttons in the rest of the widgets, are all disabled due to the aforementioned restrictions.

   The Activity's UI (not shown) was designed on and for medium phone setups